ivinayak/library-management-system/README.md

 3. Library management server that handles all book related services.
 4. Gateway service that acts as a firewall to redirect calls to the correct microservice

+A postman collection has been added for backend testing